GendryC/aegis/README.md

-# agis - security system
+# aegis - security system
 # Aegis is a seccurity system
 *